Top 50 Simple Items to Make and Sell From Home

 43. Dog Treats

-Pet owners require ways to get healthier pet food.
-Plus, some dogs have special diets that need homemade treats to adhere to dietary restrictions.
+Pet owners need to find healthier pet food sources.
+Furthermore, some dogs follow specific diets that call for homemade treats in order to comply with dietary guidelines.

 44. Pottery and clay objects